MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-assign-data-objects.md

 ## Assign an event source to multiple objects

 You can assign columns from a single event source to multiple objects.
-This is useful if your event source contains data for more than one entity.
+Using multiple objects is useful if your event source contains data for more than one entity.
 The sample *Packages* eventstream used in the [tutorial](activator-tutorial.md) contains values for both a Package ID and a City.
 It can be useful to create both a *Package* object and a *City* object from the packages stream.
 Since there are multiple packages in each city, you can create aggregate measures at the city level, such as the number of packages currently in transit for a given city.

 To assign an eventstream to multiple objects, for each object follow the procedures described in the previous two sections.